-Although seasonal flooding is common in the Peruvian highlands flooding events in 2008, 2013, and 2014 have been excessive.
+Although seasonal flooding is common in the Peruvian highlands, flooding events in 2008, 2013, and 2014 have been excessive.
 In addition to that, this year’s El Nino event has heightened concerns of protracted flooding that accompanied El Nino events in1984 and 1992 within the District of Cascas, Peru.
 This is a political jurisdiction of 465 square kilometers located about 110 kilometers inland from the regional coastal city of Trujillo.
-Sixty-eight percent of the district’s population lives in rural areas and the remainder resides in or near the town of Cascas, the capital of the district and of the larger Gran Chimu province (Water for People, 2015).
+Sixty-eight percent of the district’s population lives in rural areas and the remainder resides in or near the town of Cascas, the capitol of the district and of the larger Gran Chimu Province (Water for People, 2015).

+The highland rivers are often dry during the summer months and when the rainy season arrives during the months between November and April their tributaries swell in volume, in number, and in velocity.
 Often dry during the summer months, during the rainy season from November to April highland rivers and their tributaries in the Andes Mountains swell in volume, in number, and in velocity.
 The Chepate and Cascas rivers flow through this mountainous geomorphology within the District of Cascas, forming separately within and traveling through the Ochape sub-basin before their confluence at its outlet.
 Here, at the lower extent of the District of Cascas, they form the Ochape River which leaves the highlands behind as it makes its way toward the coast and joins even larger systems.
 Agriculture of the sub-basin’s river valleys includes rice, alfalfa, tomatoes, fruits, and well-renowned viticulture around the town.
 This basin was selected as the study area due to its involvement in projects done by Water for People, a non-profit organization that has been working in the district since 2008.

 Hydrologic models theoretically portray the hydrologic cycle using specific inputs and forced parameters.
 With the rise of Geographic Information Systems (GIS), the methodologies used to organize input parameters and other geospatial data within hydrologic models have been improved, thus facilitating the diversity of modeling strategies and multiplicity of hydrologic models.
 At the most basic level, these models can be assessed as either deterministic or stochastic (Vieux, 2003).
 Here, we are interested in deterministic modeling, which puts forward representations of real-world processes that often include surface runoff, channel flow, and inundation to name a few.